 3. Pick new goals together.

-To keep evolving after you’ve had your first big win, Fearon suggests that you continue to set event-based goals, whether it’s scheduling the next half or studying for that certification you both talk about.
+To keep evolving after you’ve had your first big win, Fearon suggests that you continue to set event-based goals, whether it’s scheduling the next half or studying for that certification you’ve both been talking about.
 “As you commit to different events and complete them together, you gain new skills and success momentum and perhaps do things neither of you have done before, cementing your bond,” says Fearon.

-It’s also a good idea to choose some fun non-workout goals, like reading a book every week, or learning how to play an instrument.
-This way, you’re always investing in and deepening the relationship — and ultimately growing together.
+It’s also a good idea to choose some fun non-workout goals, like reading a book every week or learning how to play an instrument.
+This way, you’re always investing in and deepening the relationship and, ultimately, progressing together.

 Words: Justin Block